martincostello/update-dotnet-sdk/README.md

 for `contents` and `pull-requests` to be able to push changes to the repository and open a pull request.

-Using a real user/email is recommended instead of using `GITHUB_TOKEN`, otherwise pull requests opened by this workflow, and commits pushed, will not queue your CI status checks if you use GitHub Actions for your CI.
+Using a personal access token or a GitHub app is recommended instead of using `GITHUB_TOKEN`, otherwise pull requests opened by this workflow, and commits pushed, will not queue your CI status checks if you use GitHub Actions for your CI.
 More information about this restriction can be found [here][triggering-workflows-from-a-workflow].

 See the [GitHub documentation][github-token] for more information on `GITHUB_TOKEN`.